 Swim Ireland courses and CPD seminars are available nationwide, within the Swim Ireland Accredited Centre Network.

 Course and seminar costs

 There are standard prices for all Swim Ireland courses and CPD seminars.
 From time to time there may be discounts for members on Swim Ireland courses, and they will be displayed in the upcoming courses page.
 Courses run are priced on a course by course basis however information about any courses being run will be listed within Upcoming Courses/Seminars page.

 How do I register for an Education course/seminar?

-To register for a Swim Ireland Education department course/seminar, contact the course organiser listed in the upcoming courses and CPD seminars spread sheet.
-Payment can be made for Swim Ireland courses by credit/debit card over the phone (not maestro), cheque, postal order, bank draft or bank transfer.
+To register for a Swim Ireland Education department course/seminar please visit the Upcoming Courses/Seminars page.
+Once you have chosen your course you can book online or contact the Education Team.
+Payment can be made for Swim Ireland courses online, by credit/debit card, cheque, postal order, or bank transfer.

 Is there an application form that I need to fill out before a course/seminar starts?

 No, there is no official application form to fill in before you attend a course or a seminar.
 Booking for courses/seminars is online or by phone with the Education Team.